venuhq/terminal-integration-sample/README.md

 VenuClient provides the interface between the payment application and the Venu terminal application.

-#### connect()
-Establishes a connection to the Venu service.
-Should be called when your activity starts.

 #### disconnect()
 Disconnects from the Venu service.
 Should be called when your activity is destroyed.